killianobrien/myslides/slides/level5-induction-202425.md

 * [mytimetable.mmu.ac.uk](https://mytimetable.mmu.ac.uk/)

-## Mathematical software and lab computers
+## Mathematical software, lab computers and the Library

-* A range of mathematical and scientific software is available from the PCs in the John Dalton building and the specialist PCs in the library.
+* A range of mathematical and scientific software is available from the PCs in the Dalton building and the specialist PCs in the library.
-* John Dalton features new labs and student spaces.
+* Dalton building features new labs and student spaces.
-* See [Software download centre](https://www.mmu.ac.uk/isds/support/apps/software-download-centre/) for a range of software available for students to install on their own machines - **Matlab** and **Python** in particular.
+* See [Software download centre](https://www.mmu.ac.uk/about-us/professional-services/itd/software/) for a range of software available for students to install on their own machines - **Matlab** and **Python** in particular.
 * I recommend having a local installation of [LaTeX](https://www.latex-project.org/) as well as using online tools like [Overleaf](https://www.overleaf.com/).
+* [University Library](https://www.mmu.ac.uk/library) has a new home on Oxford Road, in what was the John Dalton East building.
+See website for details.

 ## The Departmental Learning Studio

-#### Your new HQ
+#### Your HQ

 ![](studio05.jpg){style="display:flex;margin-left: auto; margin-right: auto; width: 50%;"}

 ## The Departmental Learning Studio

-#### Your new HQ
+#### Your HQ

 ![](studio02.jpg){style="display:flex;margin-left: auto; margin-right: auto; width: 50%;"}

+* Also, lots of study spaces available on ground, 1st and 2nd floors of the new Faculty Dalton Building on Chester Street.

+## Bury Arcade Trip

+To make your return really special, we’re organising a field trip to the [Bury Arcade Club](https://www.arcadeclub.co.uk/bury/) on Friday of Welcome Week (27th September 2024).
+This is a **free trip** and is open to all final year students in the Department of Computing and Mathematics.

+If you would like to come along, please can we ask you to sign-up via the [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=UPs_KAujjEiQ9M2uT3rm0Vm1UDwgYT1Np3HapUj9AF9UNzBFSTc2WFJMRUNROE1XOEpRVE4zRFNWUS4u)

+On Friday the coach leaves the University at 12:00 noon.
+We’ll then drive to the Arcade Club, have approximately four hours to spend there, and then we’ll offer a return journey via coach.
+You are also welcome to make your own way there and meet us at the venue, but please still register at the form above.

+If you have any questions about the trip, please reach out to the organiser, Anthony McCormick (a.mccormick@mmu.ac.uk).

 ## See you all next week

 Killian O'Brien

-Room E114a, John Dalton Building

 * Email [k.m.obrien@mmu.ac.uk](mailto:k.m.obrien@mmu.ac.uk)
 * Teams [https://teams.microsoft.com/l/chat/0/0?users=k.m.obrien@mmu.ac.uk](https://teams.microsoft.com/l/chat/0/0?users=k.m.obrien@mmu.ac.uk)